Articling in Saskatchewan

 Change of Principal or Firm (Rule 158)

-The articles of a student-at-law may be assigned to a new principal during their articling year under Rule 158 of the Law Society Rules.
-Once students have made the necessary arrangements with their new principal, students must:
+The articles of a student-at-law may be assigned to a new principal during their articling year under Rule 158 of the Law Society Rules, provided that: